William Marsden (orientalist): Career

-Admiralty secretary

 In 1795, Marsden was appointed second secretary to the admiralty, later rising to the position of first secretary with a salary of £4,000 per annum.
 It was in this capacity in 1805 that he received the news of victory in the Battle of Trafalgar and of the death of Admiral Horatio Nelson in the battle.
 As first secretary he suggested a system later named Marsden squares for arranging and grouping information over the oceans.
 He retired in 1807 with a lifetime pension of £1,500 per annum which he subsequently relinquished in 1831.
 In 1812, he published Grammar and Dictionary of the Malay Language.
 This was followed by a translation of the Travels of Marco Polo in 1818.

 Marsden was a member of many learned societies, and treasurer and vice-president of the Royal Society.
 In 1820, he was elected as a member to the American Philosophical Society.
 In 1834 he presented his collection of oriental coins to the British Museum and his library of books and Oriental manuscripts to King's College London.
 His other works are Catalogue of Dictionaries, Vocabularies, Grammars and Alphabets (1796), Numismata orientalia (London, 1823–1825), and several papers on Eastern topics in the Philosophical Transactions and the Archaeologia.

 Marsden's Numismata orientalia opened the field for Asian numismatics in Western languages, and was a "bible" for the subject, so much so that a new edition was planned in 1870s, but the field had grown so much by then that the new series was soon renamed as the International Numismata Orientalia.

-He married Elizabeth, the daughter of his friend Sir Charles Wilkins FRS; they had no children.
+Personal life

+On 22 August 1807, Marsden married Elizabeth Wray Wilkins (c.
+1787–1863), the daughter of Charles Wilkins, in Marylebone.
 He died on 6 October 1836 from an attack of apoplexy, and was buried at Kensal Green Cemetery.
 He left his estate to his kinsman Rev. Canon John Howard Marsden.
 Elizabeth subsequently married Colonel William Leake FRS on 17 September 1838.

-In fiction
+Legacy

 Marsden is portrayed as a character in Hornblower and the Crisis by C. S. Forester.